Humphrey Bogart: Illness and death

 Bogart lapsed into a coma and died the following day; at the time of his death, he weighed only 80 lb.
 A simple funeral was held at All Saints Episcopal Church, with music by Bogart's favorite composers: Johann Sebastian Bach and Claude Debussy.
-Among those who attended Bogart's funeral were Ingrid Bergman, Mary Astor, Olivia de Havilland, Bing Crosby, James Cagney, Errol Flynn, Henry Fonda, Harry Cohn, Gregory Peck, James Mason, David O. Selznick and Jack L. Warner.
+Among those who attended Bogart's funeral were Mary Astor, Ingrid Bergman, James Cagney, Harry Cohn, Bing Crosby, Olivia de Havilland, Errol Flynn, Henry Fonda, James Mason, Gregory Peck, David O. Selznick and Jack L. Warner.
 Bacall asked Tracy to give the eulogy; he was too upset, however, and John Huston spoke instead:

 Himself, he never took his work too seriously.
 He regarded the somewhat gaudy figure of Bogart, the star, with an amused cynicism; Bogart, the actor, he held in deep respect ...
 In each of the fountains at Versailles there is a pike which keeps all the carp active; otherwise they would grow over-fat and die.
 Bogie took rare delight in performing a similar duty in the fountains of Hollywood.
 Yet his victims seldom bore him any malice, and when they did, not for long.
 His shafts were fashioned only to stick into the outer layer of complacency, and not to penetrate through to the regions of the spirit where real injuries are done ...
 He is quite irreplaceable.
 There will never be another like him.

 Bogart was cremated, and his ashes were interred in Forest Lawn Memorial Park's Columbarium of Eternal Light in its Garden of Memory in Glendale, California.
 He was buried with a small, gold whistle that had been part of a charm bracelet he had given to Bacall before they married.
 On it was inscribed, "If you want anything, just whistle."
 This alluded to a scene in To Have and Have Not when Bacall's character says to Bogart shortly after their first meeting, "You know how to whistle, don't you, Steve?
 You just put your lips together and blow."